The Best Keto Diet Snacks and 9 Popcorn Substitutes

-- I generally use perfectly ripe avos for this mousse, but it is also a good way to use up over ripe avocados.
+I generally use perfectly ripe avocado pears for this mousse, so it is also a good way to use up over ripe avocados.

-- It doesn't need much mixing, but you definitely don't want green bits in your mousse, so be sure to mix it until everything is mixed through.
+It doesn't need much mixing, but you definitely don't want green bits in your mousse, so be sure to mix it until everything is thoroughly combined.

 19 - Keto Cookies